travel-booking-system-team/.github-webserverproject/architecture/README.md

    - Users can cancel their bookings via their account.
    - Receive an email confirmation.

-✅ **Reschedule a Booking** 🔄
-   - Modify travel dates (subject to availability).
-   - Receive an updated confirmation email.

 ✅ **Admin Panel** 🛠
    - Admins can manage bookings, users, and destinations.

 ✅ **Payment Integration (Optional)** 💳
    - Secure payment processing using Stripe or PayPal.

-✅ **Email Notifications** 📧
-   - Automatic emails for booking confirmations, cancellations, and reschedules.

 ✅ **Reviews & Ratings** ⭐
    - Users can leave feedback and rate destinations.
    - Admins can moderate reviews.

-✅ **Wishlist/Favorites** ❤️
-   - Users can save destinations for future bookings.

 ✅ **Basic Support System** 💬
    - Contact form or chat system for user inquiries.